- Main contributor

-Manning M. Mott discusses the different reactions of white residents to the black residents moving into Riverside.
-Mott discusses the change in quality of city services once Riverside became a predominantly black neighborhood.
-Mott discusses how demographics of the Third Ward are changing.
-Mott says the transition of Riverside from having majority white residents to having majority black residents was violent, contrary to popular opinion.
-He says the presence of the KKK was felt, and the Houston Police Department was a threatening presence in the community, falsely imprisoning black residents.
+Manning M. Mott discusses the different reactions of white residents to the Black residents moving into Riverside.
+Mott discusses the change in the quality of city services once Riverside became a predominantly Black neighborhood.
+Mott discusses how the demographics of the Third Ward are changing.
+Mott says the transition of Riverside from having majority-white residents to having majority Black residents was violent, contrary to popular opinion.
+He says the presence of the KKK was felt, and the Houston Police Department was a threatening presence in the community, falsely imprisoning Black residents.

 - Mott, Manning M.

 - Riverside, Houston; Houston, Texas; Third Ward, Houston

 - This Is Our Home It Is Not For Sale

 - University of Houston Libraries Special Collections

 - Physical Description

 Digitization and access for this item is made possible by a grant from the U.S. Institute of Museum and Library Services and Texas State Library and Archives Commission (2018).

 This interview was used in the creation of Jon Schwartz’s documentary film “This Is Our Home, It Is Not For Sale.”

 University of Houston Libraries Special Collections